jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 #### 2.4.2.
 Decoding Integer Types

-The Genivi DLT implementation also provides coding support for binary and hexadecimal for unsigned integer types, which is supported by this decoder (signed integer types are not affected).
+The Covesa DLT implementation also provides coding support for binary and hexadecimal for unsigned integer types, which is supported by this decoder (signed integer types are not affected).
 The following coding bits are
 supported: